pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/05-create-site.md

 ---
-title: Migrate a Drupal 8 Site to Drupal (Latest)
+title: Migrate a Drupal 8 Site to the Latest Version of Drupal
 subtitle: Create the Drupal Site
 description:
 cms: "Drupal"